 Scheduled maintenance is required to ensure your countertop remains in perfect condition.
 The heavier the usage, the more regular the maintenance.

 There is a reason why quartz is the darling material for many interior designers when it comes to the kitchen.
-This engineered stone can be designed to mimic natural stone, and it comes in a wide array of colours.
+This manufactured stone can be designed to mimic natural stone, and it comes in a wide array of colours.

 With such versatility, you can easily style your kitchen and bathroom and match the colour scheme according to your desired décor.